 The inner face of Stone 33 West, seen in the foreground, to the inner face of Stone 37 East, demonstrates just one example of many instances.

-A skeleton of an adolescent boy of about 14 years of age, with knees drawn up to his chin in the typical foetal position, was found buried on the inside of Stone 12 of the alternating stone and timber ring seen above.
+A skeleton of an adolescent boy of about 14 years of age, with knees drawn up to his chin in the foetal position, was found buried on the inside of Stone 12 of the alternating stone and timber ring seen above.
 I have marked his grave with a red square.
 At his knees was found a complete but broken Beaker of likely German origin.
-Like Avebury's northern ring, an egg, Stone 12 and the boy are aligned with the equinoctial sun and moon.

 Maud Cunnington and her team stripped the Sanctuary bare in 1930.
 And her husband, Col. Cunnington, measured the diameters of its six circles.
-The colonel considered the outermost circle 130 feet in diameter and the fence ring 65 feet.
+The colonel considered the outermost circle 130 feet in diameter and the fence ring, half size at 65 feet.

 The 65-foot circle was built from frail wooden posts that Maud believed to be a wattle fence.
 She also wrongly thought that the two large pillars, seen to be part of it, carried a gate.
-These posts are aligned with the West Kennet Avenue of stones that link the Sanctuary to the Avebury Henge, almost 2.5 km away.
-But Maud was wrong to call it a Fence because it formed part of the monument’s geometry.
+These posts are a physical link with the West Kennet Avenue of stones that join the Sanctuary to the Avebury Henge, almost 2.5 km away.
+But Maud called it a fence incorrectly because it formed part of the monument’s geometry.
+Furthermore, Col. Cunnington probably measured the outer circle through the centre of the stones.

-Furthermore, Col. Cunnington should have measured the outer circle internally and not through the centre of its stones.
-Thanks to William Stukeley, Stonehenge and Avebury were already known to be internal devices.
-If the Col had measured the outer circle internally, he would have arrived at a figure of forty-seven megalithic yards -- eleven megalithic yards bigger than Stonehenge’s Sarsen Circle.
+Thanks to William Stukeley, Stonehenge and Avebury are already known to be internal devices.
+So, if the Col had measured the outer circle internally, he would have arrived at forty-seven megalithic yards -- eleven megalithic yards bigger than Stonehenge’s Sarsen Circle.

 Twenty pieces of Niedermendig lava were found buried five feet deep (1.5 metres) around the base of one of the Sanctuary’s wooden posts, and I have placed a toy man against the post where those fragments were found.